UM-Autonomy/UMA-Website/_posts/2023-11-26-ros-eigen-compile-times.md

     <eigen3/Eigen/Core>
 )
 ```

+Note that this may use significant disk space.
+Expect 300MB with GCC 9 (the default on Ubuntu 20.04), and around 60MB with Clang 12.

 ### Building multiple nodes in a package?

 Save some time by sharing precompiled headers!
 Instead of writing